Branding

 One: Internal brand messaging

-The first step in developing any brand messaging is to decide on how you and your team perceive your brand.
+The next step in developing any brand messaging is to decide on how you and your team perceive your brand.
 The mission, vision, and core values of your brand have an impact on your employees as well as the general public.
-Because internal brand communications (such as Google's "fun" work atmosphere) are circulated so quickly, it's critical to establish these early on in your company's development.

 When you're creating your brand messaging, spend some time defining your company's fundamental goal, vision, and values.
 These will be critical to the rest of your message as well as your business's success.